 Pile into a banquette or get cosy in a battered-leather armchair by the pub’s fireplace.

-The Clubhouse is a cosmopolitan gathering space in the countryside, with a cosy dining room lined with pink-velvet banquettes and hung with vintage photos. and a larger hangout spot with artfully worn armchairs and cosy sofas to curl up on where you can dine in casual fashion.
+The Mason Arms is a cosmopolitan gathering space in the countryside, with a cosy dining room lined with pink-velvet banquettes and hung with vintage photos. and a larger hangout spot with artfully worn armchairs and cosy sofas to curl up on where you can dine in casual fashion.
 There's a smattering of tables throughout the bar area too, and alfresco dining during summer months, but wherever you're seated you'll be wowed by the food, which is crafted from local produce (some veggies come from the garden).
-Snack on homemade Scotch eggs or fish-finger sandwiches, fuel up on hearty burgers and fish pie, or eat robata-grilled meats and fishes.
-Brit institutions, afternoon tea and Sunday lunch are duly served, and for breakfast the full English showcases quality produce perfectly.
+Snack on smoked haddock Scotch eggs and curry mayo, fuel up on a classic fish and chips combo, or head chef Gareth's famous grilled Cornish lobster with lemon and garlic butter.

 The Mason Arms pub looks like the living room of a globetrotting time-traveller; original mahogany pews and panelling mingle with William Morris wallpapers and quirky fabrics by Andrew Martin.
 Dan Hillier’s gold-leaf-flecked stag presides over the space, Andy Doig’s light sculpture adds a shock of neon and gardening tools rub elbows with fairground ephemera.
 It may all look a bit surreal after a few of the local beers that flow freely here – or a fitting round of G&Ts – but it’ll attract more than one man and his dog.
 Drinks can also be taken in the laidback beer garden, ideal for sundowners.

-Breakfast is served from 8am to 10.30am (earlier if needed); the restaurant is open for lunch from noon to 3pm Monday to Saturday, till 4pm on Sundays; dining in the pub and restaurant runs from 6pm to 9.30pm.
+Breakfast is served from 8am to 10.30am (earlier if needed); the restaurant is open for lunch from noon to 2:30pm Monday to Friday, till 3pm on weekends; dining in the pub and restaurant runs from 6pm to 9.00pm.